ClanDestine: Living members

 Although there is a core group of family members, Alan Davis has stated there are an unknown number of other family members who usually keep to themselves.
-For this reason, the following family members are listed here in approximate order of age, based on the family tree given in the 2008 The ClanDestine miniseries, and other sources.
+For this reason, the following family members are listed in approximate order of age, based on the family tree given in the 2008 The ClanDestine miniseries, and other sources.
 Rik Destine, whose birth order is unknown, is placed before Rory and Pandora Destine, because the latter are known to be the youngest members of the family.
 All of the Destines, especially Adam, have a mental link to their family, allowing them to sometimes feel when other family members are in danger.